aisha-glblcd/material/intro-to-global-code/PITCHME.md

       What made you want to become a programmer?
 What do you get from it?
 Why would you encourage someone else to have a go?

       ---

-      ## Who are we?
-      * We're from all over Europe & the US

-      ---

       ## Who are you?
       * Software engineers!